mcveanlab/Corticall/CtxSpecV6.0.md

 ### Edge specification
 An edge is a bit mask that determines the presence of incoming and outgoing edges.
-From highest to lowest order bit (little endian), the edges are `acgtTGCA` (please note the inverse order of incoming and outgoing edges), where lower-case letters represent incoming edges, and upper-case letters represent outgoing edges.
+From highest to lowest order bit (little endian), the edges are `acgtTGCA`, where lower-case letters represent incoming edges, and upper-case letters represent outgoing edges.
+Incoming edge bits are in reverse order to outgoing edge bits.

 ## Pseudocode for decoding a binary kmer
 ```java